binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>People v.
 Navarro (1979)</b> (defendant took four beams of wood from a construction site) <i>This case is also in Mistake of Fact</i>(Note: This is a case where the common law approach to mens rea is gone into.)</p>

-<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> General intent: Any mental state that relates solely to the acts that constitute the criminal offense.
-Ex. “knowingly hit.”
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> General intent: any mental state that relates solely to the acts that constitute the criminal offense, i.e. “knowingly hit.”
 Specific intent: Contains a special mental element required beyond the element required beyond the mental state.</p>

 ## Transferred intent